Lysner29/startup/README.md

 I didn't adjust much of the javascript, it was interesting to read through it and see how it affected the game play.

+Simon Service Notes

+Remember to "npm install express" in each directory - one install isn't applicable to them all.
+Install all necessary npms before running code. use ./deployService instead of Files now.